top of page

 “I have everything I ever wanted, so why doesn’t it feel good?”

-I had a loving, supportive husband, and two beautiful, healthy kids.
-A job I loved as a holistic nutritionist, great friends and a safe home with stability.
+I had an amazing husband, two beautiful, healthy kids, a job I loved as a holistic nutritionist, great friends and a safe home with stability.

 It wasn’t just that my life looked good on the outside, it was good but it just didn’t feel like it.

-This is what burnout can look like when you are still functioning, still doing all the right things, and still wondering why you don’t feel like yourself.
+This is what burnout can look like when you're still functioning, still doing all the right things, and still wondering why you don’t feel like yourself.

 As a kid, I used to dream about this stage of my life.
 Being a mum, a wife, having my own home, and career.
 I had reached it, so why didn’t I feel happy?